 National Bean Day

-Celebrated on January 6th every year, National Bean Day is a day that honors beans.
-It’s also the day that Gregory Mendel died in 1884.
-Gregor Mendel was a scientists and Augustine friar who bred pea plants and bean plants and whose experiments would eventually form the basis of modern genetics.
-Which makes it a great day to either commemorate the life of Gregory Mendel or to honor the versatile bean – your choice!
+Celebrated on January 6th every year, National Bean Day honors beans.
+It’s also the day that Gregor Mendel died in 1884.
+Gregor Mendel was a scientist and Augustinian friar who bred pea plants and bean plants, and his experiments would eventually form the basis of modern genetics.
+This makes it a great day to either commemorate the life of Gregor Mendel or to honor the versatile bean – your choice!

 History of National Bean Day

-As far as our research has shown, National Bean Day is a holiday which was invented by Paula Bowen as a way to honor her father who was a pinto farmer.
-Supposedly, she picked January because not a lot of holidays are celebrated this month.
-While more and more people are beginning to celebrate it, it isn’t a confirmed holiday.
-Which means that businesses, the post office and government buildings will remain open on this day.
+As far as our research has shown, National Bean Day is a holiday that was invented by Paula Bowen as a way to honor her father, who was a pinto bean farmer.
+Supposedly, she picked January because not many holidays are celebrated this month.
+While more and more people are beginning to celebrate it, it isn’t a confirmed holiday, which means that businesses, the post office, and government buildings will remain open on this day.

 Lean, Mean Bean Facts

-- Beans have been a part of the human diet for thousands of years
+- Beans have been part of the human diet for thousands of years.

 Celebrating National Bean Day